federicg/cubed_sphere/README.md

 python requirements,
 numpy, scipy, netCDF4, matplotlib, gmsh, meshio

+# install first netcdf, with MacOS do
+brew install netcdf

-the gmsh.py need gmsh bin installed in the pc $PATH, be sure to have downloaded from https://gmsh.info the Software Development Kit (SDK) and to have in the $PATH pc variable the gmsh executable
+the gmsh.py need gmsh bin installed in the pc PATH, be sure to have downloaded from https://gmsh.info the Software Development Kit (SDK) and to have in the PATH pc variable the gmsh executable

 # Download world input dem to be processed at,